jigs1996/v7-docs/content/start/dev_environment.md

 ---
-title: 'Development Environment Setup'
+title: 'Development environment setup'
 description: 'Learn how to configure an efficient development environment for building applications with AdonisJS.'
 ---

-# Development Environment Setup
+# Development environment setup

 This guide covers the recommended development environment for AdonisJS applications.
-You will learn about pre-configured TypeScript settings, ESLint and Prettier integration, recommended code editor extensions for improved productivity, and database options for local development.
+You will learn how to:

+- Configure TypeScript with required compiler options
+- Set up ESLint and Prettier for code quality
+- Install recommended code editor extensions
+- Choose a database for local development

 ## Overview